Politically charged US-Iran in first Middle East World Cup - WHIZ News

-DOHA, Qatar (AP) — The most controversial World Cup ever will feature in Qatar the most politically charged matchups.
+DOHA, Qatar (AP) — A World Cup buildup laced in controversy and geopolitical undertones has conjured up the most politically charged of matchups on the field in Qatar.

-The group could yet be completed by Ukraine, whose ability to qualify for the World Cup has been postponed by being invaded by Russia.
-The Ukrainians will have to overcome Scotland and then Wales in the playoffs to make the tournament in November.

-What is known is that Qatar will open its first World Cup against Ecuador on Nov.
-18 after qualifying for the first time as host.
+Come the kickoff in November, Qatar will hope the focus is on the quality of the games.

-The draw in Doha on Friday delivered a thrilling matchup in Group E between Spain and Germany.
+There’s a thrilling matchup in Group E between 2010 champion Spain and 2014 winner Germany.

 Group C could see a meeting of the most recent FIFA Best winners with Lionel Messi’s Argentina drawn to play Robert Lewandowski’s Poland.
+The biggest traveling support could also be witnessed in the group, as Saudis can drive across the border into Qatar.
+Their final first-round game is against Mexico.

+There is a seemingly lowkey start for Portugal at what could be Cristiano Ronaldo’s fifth straight World Cup finals as their Group H includes Ghana, South Korea and Uruguay.

+South America nations discovered before the draw that a $10 million bonus awaits from their confederation for being the first world champion from CONMEBOL since Brazil in 2002.
+Brazil first has to get past Switzerland, Serbia and Cameroon to win a record-extending sixth world title and also bank $42 million from FIFA.

-The world champion will be crowned in December for the first time due to the final being moved from its usual July slot to avoid Qatar’s fierce summer heat.
+The world champion will be crowned in December for the first time, on what will be Qatar National Day on the 18th.
+The finals were moved from their usual July slot to avoid Qatar’s fierce summer heat.

-Qatar has spent 12 years, since winning the World Cup bid, fighting to protect the hosting rights amid corruption investigations and regional disharmony.

-The implausibility of Qatar staging such a mammoth event within the congested confines of Doha was clear in the desert imagery that flashed on the screens around the draw venue.
-Images of skyscrapers growing from the sand served as a reminder of the vast projects required to develop this gas-rich nation in recent decades.
+The implausibility of Qatar staging such a mammoth event within the congested confines of Doha was clear in the desert imagery that flashed on the screens around the draw venue on Friday.
+Images of skyscrapers sprouting from the sand served as a reminder of the vast projects required to develop this gas-rich nation in recent decades.

 “The world can see Qatar as promised,” the Emir of Qatar, Sheikh Tamim bin Hamad Al Thani, told the audience.